-(1) The right to inspect and review the student's education records within 45 days
+(1) The right to inspect and review the student's education records within 45 days of the day the School receives a request for access.

 Parents or eligible students should submit to the School principal [or appropriate school official] a written request that identifies the record(s) they wish to inspect.
 The School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.